-The Debtors are unaware of any tax consequences which the Plan will have on the Debtors' tax liability.
+The Debtors are unaware of any tax consequences which the Plan will have on the Debtors' tax liability other than the plan treatment for the Internal Revenue Service referenced above.

 CONFIRMATION REQUIREMENTS AND PROCEDURES

 PERSONS OR ENTITIES CONCERNED WITH CONFIRMATION OR THIS PLAN SHOULD CONSULT WITH THEIR OWN ATTORNEYS BECAUSE THE LAW ON CONFIRMING A PLAN OF REORGANIZATION IS VERY COMPLEX.
 The following discussion is intended solely for the purpose of alerting readers about basic confirmation issues, which they may wish to consider, as well as certain deadlines for filing claims.
 The proponent CANNOT and DOES NOT represent that the discussion contained below is a complete summary of the law on this topic.